aaronpenne/mark-forster-archive/_posts/2008-01-21-how-to-make-your-dreams-come-true-review.md

 layout: post
 ---

-There’s a complimentary review of How to Make Your Dreams Come True on Jennifer George’s Lifemuncher blog.Forster combines a comforting, down to earth, practical Englishness with a very American understanding of the value of self-interest and creativityI’d not seen this blog before, but it’s full of useful tips and tricks for everyday productivity, written with some humour and a great deal of zest for living.
+There’s a complimentary review of How to Make Your Dreams Come True on Jennifer George’s Lifemuncher blog.> Forster combines a comforting, down to earth, practical Englishness with a very American understanding of the value of self-interest and creativityI’d not seen this blog before, but it’s full of useful tips and tricks for everyday productivity, written with some humour and a great deal of zest for living.
 Thank you, Jennifer!To read the whole review, click here.

 ## Comments